 Step 2.
 Determine what metrics are necessary to address your problem

-Step 3: Determine which analysis technique you’ll use (determines the amount of data necessary)
+Step 3: Determine which analysis technique you’ll use (determine the amount of data necessary)

 Step 4: Collect historical data on all necessary metrics